 - Overlay this with your customer location points.

 - You can now see on the map ZIP code areas where you do not have any customers but have a high density of your target market.
-This could mean opportunity for a new store, or a targeted mail drop in this ZIP codes to generate more business for your existing stores.
+It could mean an opportunity for a new store or a targeted mail drop in these ZIP codes to generate more business for your existing stores.

 Ready to try a ZIP code heat map of your data?

 Sign up for a free 7-day trial